Read my CAUTION! regarding all health-related advice

 Many psychologists think that the fear of heights enters your life at some point in your past.
 There was probably an event that happened to you that linked heights or high levels with some type of emotional trauma.
 They think that the original event may have been a real-life scare of some kind that you no longer consciously remember.
 They think the condition can also be triggered by multiple events like seeing something in movies, TV, or perhaps even seeing someone else experience trauma involving heights.

 • positive thinking

-• gradual desensitisation
+• gradual desensitization

-Drugs do not cure acrophobia.
+It is important to realize that drugs do not cure acrophobia.
 They simply temporarily suppress the symptoms using chemicals.
 The side effects of the drugs may be worse than a fear of heights.
 Never take drugs without a doctor's perscription and be sure you know exactly what the drug will do to your body.

 In my book “The Seagull Who Was Afraid To Fly” I used the gradual desensitivitation method to cure the seagull's fear of heights.
 How does this method work?

 • You have to go to an area where you experience the fear of heights (this can be something as simple as a high dive board at a pool).
 Starting quite far back from the edge (where you feel no fear) slowly start walking toward the edge.
 Stop walking as soon as you feel any fear.
 Pay attention to what you are feeling and make yourself aware of those feelings.
 Don't run away from what you're feeling at this point and don't deny or pretend that those feelings are not there.
 Don't go any farther towards the edge, just stay where you are.
 Don't give up on your desire to get over your fear of heights.
 Accept the fact that you don't have to do it right now.
 You can choose not to go any closer to the edge at this point in time.